cr1901/smolarith/doc/usage.md

 ## Usage
 `smolarith` modules all use Amaranth {doc}`streams <amaranth:stdlib/stream>`.
 Data transfer using Amaranth streams follow a minimal "valid-ready" unidirectional protocol.
+Each `smolarith` module has at least two streams:

+* One stream where the `smolarith` module accepts data from an initiator/producer;
+  i.e. the `smolarith` module is a responder/consumer.
-Therefore, each `smolarith` module has at least two streams; one stream to accept data from an initiator/producer, and another stream to return results, where the `smolarith` module is the initiator/producer.
+* Another stream to return results from the module; i.e. the `smolarith` module is the initiator/producer.

 Detailed rules for stream transfers are explained in the {ref}`Amaranth docs <amaranth:stream-rules>`.
+Unless otherwise noted, all stream directions are from the initiatior's point-of-view.

 Here is a self-contained example of a streaming core that uses {class}`~smolarith.mul.MulticycleMul` to perform Celsius to Fahrenheit conversion, governed by the equation